cs-ed/edtech-plan-GomezTech/README.md

 ### Hardware Specifications

-Describe the hardware requirements for your class.
-Provide specific requirements wherever necessary.

 For general use in this course, students will be utilizing Chromebooks and iPads.
 Examples of the chromebooks and iPads used can be found below:
 Chromebook 11 G8 EE - Intel(R) Celeron(R) N4020 CPU @ 1.10GHz Running ChromeOS Version 99 or greater.